 Overall, the proportion of the adult population that is conventionally unscoreable remains unchanged at close to 16 percent.

 The ability to safely, soundly and accurately score these consumers represents an opportunity to make credit markets more accessible to additional consumers who have been historically underserved.
-Despite advances in data availability, granularity and modeling architecture, which in turn have led to the ability to assess risk on a larger pool of consumers, many credit decisions including almost every single mortgage application continue to rely on models that put these consumers at a possible disadvantage.
+Despite advances in data availability, granularity and modeling architecture, which in turn have led to the ability to assess risk on a larger pool of consumers, many credit decisions including almost every single mortgage application continue to rely on models that put these consumers at a disadvantage.

 A breakdown of the conventionally unscoreables consumers that can be scored with the VantageScore model includes: